 4-D (2) Term of Employment for Research-Track, Teaching-Track, Practitioner-Track, and Clinical-Track Faculty

-Research-track, teaching-track, practitioner-track, and clinical-track faculty are appointed to fixed‑term contracts that must specify the starting and ending dates of the appointment and any specific duties of the appointment beyond the responsibilities stated in Section 3-B of Chapter 3, and school guidelines.
+Research-track, teaching-track, practitioner-track, and clinical-track faculty are appointed to fixed‑term contracts that must specify the starting and ending dates of the appointment and any specific duties of the appointment beyond the responsibilities stated in Section 3-B, and school guidelines.
 The date on which each appointment ends shall be specified in the appointment letter and any subsequent reappointment letter.
 That letter also constitutes adequate notice of non‑reappointment, and the appointment will expire at the end of its term, unless there is a written renewal.

-Research-track, teaching-track, practitioner-track, or clinical-track faculty appointments are not subject to the up-or-out rules of Section 4-F of Chapter 4 and do not lead to consideration for promotion to tenure.
+Research-track, teaching-track, practitioner-track, or clinical-track faculty appointments are not subject to the up-or-out rules of Section 4-F and do not lead to consideration for promotion to tenure.
 A signed copy of the research-track, teaching-track, practitioner-track, and clinical-track faculty member’s acceptance must be filed with the dean prior to commencement of employment.